Brenndoerfer/terminology.me/content/terms/dimensionality-reduction.md

 Dimensionality reduction aims to transform data from a high-dimensional space (many variables) into a low-dimensional space (fewer variables) which still captures the essence of the data.

-### Applications of dimensionality reduction
+## Applications of dimensionality reduction

 - reduce data size and hence storage requirements
 - most models perform better with fewer dimensions
 - perform noise reduction
-- remove multi-colinearity
+- remove multi-collinearity
 - visualize higher-dimensional data

-### Approaches to dimensionality reduction
+## Approaches to dimensionality reduction

 There are two common approaches to dimensionality reduction